seibelsh/sgamesolver/docs/source/defining_games.rst

         Also note that sGameSolver does not enforce a sum-to-1 condition over the last dimension of the phi-arrays.
-        Sums smaller than 1 are actually fine: the remaining probability just indicates the chance for the game to end after the respective action profile.
+        Sums smaller than 1 are actually fine: the remaining probability just represents the chance for the game to end after the respective action profile.
 (Sums larger than 1 may mean that values aren't well-defined and should be avoided.)